...or pay via paypal

 By the way, I am sure that my symptoms were caused by the vaccine.
 Firstly, because they started shortly after the injection and secondly because I did have antibodies against spike protein and antibodies against the nucleocapsid protein (virus) tested.

 No, I'm not pushing it aside.
 It is not an item in the report.
 What I am pointing out is that all those other characteristics they mention are actually related to the intestinal biome.
 So it is central, it seems to be an underlying factor rather than a separate symptom.
-It is quite conceivable until it (also) leads to specific intestinal complaints!
+It is very conceivable that it (also) leads to specific intestinal complaints!